 Sweating is perfectly normal.
 It is the body’s natural way to regulate body temperature when warm.
-But there are some men and women who deal with much more sweating than is considered normal or necessary.
+But some men and women deal with much more sweating than is considered normal or necessary.
 These patients are often evaluated by medical professionals and told they have a condition called hyperhidrosis.

 Those diagnosed with hyperhidrosis know how excessive sweating can impact their daily lives.
 It commonly occurs under the arms, causing them to sweat even when they are not hot or exercising.
 For many patients who have this condition, traditional over-the-counter antiperspirants often fail to work.
 Some may also find that prescription-strength alternatives fail to provide results as well.
 In situations such as this, BOTOX injections may address the issue.